JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

     ![Alt text](image.png)
 ```

-If the width of an image needs to be adjusted it can be specified as follows:
+If the width of an image needs to be adjusted, it can be specified as follows:

 ```md
     ![Alt text](image.png){width="42"}